mappmechanic/learning-ionic/README.md

 We have to make new folder named *accelerometer* in our examples folder.
 We will make nested feature folders now.

-Now we have to create a new file *accelerometerModule.js* inside survey folder to declare a new module named *accelerometer* with the following code:
+Now we have to create a new file *accelerometerModule.js* inside accelerometer folder to declare a new module named *accelerometer* with the following code:

 ```javascript
 	angular.module('accelerometer',[])